I must tell Lord Sourin—!

 “To...no...”

-stared silently at him with that same cold look in his eyes.
+There in the darkness, Oda Nobunaga stared silently at him with that same cold look in his eyes.

 The ‘Ritual of the Great Fire Wheel’ had started two hours ago.

 Five Tendai monks of old Bouchuu were performing the ritual in concert from five platforms installed on the crater wall: one each to east, west, south, and north, and another large main platform placed in the south.
-Each of the monks had received instruction from Toutetsu of Rokugou Manzanview map location on the ritual to be performed from his own platform.
+Each of the monks had received instruction from Toutetsu of Rokugou Manzan on the ritual to be performed from his own platform.
 (Toutetsu, of course, was the Uesugi plant.)
 In addition, dozens of auxiliary platforms had been installed in old Bouchuu at the base of the mountain, where the Uesugi and Tontetsu and other monks were working together to provide support for the ritual.
 A throne had been constructed behind the large main platform for the master of the spell, from which Sourin watched over the proceedings.
 Since he was a baptized Christian, he did not participate in the actual incantations—he only watched over the process.

 The temperature around the crater dropped precipitously as darkness fell.
 Beneath the howling of the freezing-cold wind came the eerie combustion sounds of the crater floor 150 meters (~492 ft) below them.